-Plant Protein vs. Animal Protein: What's the Difference?
+Plant Protein vs. Animal Protein: What’s The Difference?

-The short answer is that animal proteins like meat and eggs are far superior to plant-based sources.
+People often ask us: are plant-based proteins just as good as animal proteins?
+The answer is no: in the current debate of plant protein vs animal protein, the science clearly shows that meat, seafood, and eggs are far superior protein sources and better for health than plant-based protein sources for several reasons.
 One reason is that animal proteins are a complete source of protein, containing all the essential amino acids needed in your diet.
-Conversely, you'd need to eat a specific variety of plant-based foods, and a lot of them, to get your daily fill.
+Conversely, you’d need to eat a specific variety of plant-based foods, and a lot of them, to get your daily fill.

-This is a concern because right now, there's a massive push in the food industry for eating “plant-based.”
-While we agree that it's important to eat lots of fruit and veggies, most "plant-based" products - such as Impossible meats - are highly processed with seed oils, grains, soy, and legumes.
-They may taste like meat, but they don't compare to animal foods in terms of protein quality.
-These plant-based products are definitely not the healthier choice!
+While we agree that it’s important to eat lots of fruit and veggies, most “plant-based” products—such as “impossible” meat products—contain a lot more than just plants.
+These food products are highly processed with vegetable and seed oils, grains, soy, and legumes, which are all proven to be bad for your health.
+These meal alternatives may taste like meat, but many contain unhealthy ingredients and they don’t compare to animal foods in terms of protein quality.
+These plant-based products are definitely not a healthier choice over meat!

 Here's a deeper dive into why getting enough animal protein is important for your overall health.